funalab/FL2-Net/README.md

-# Four-dimensional label-free live cell image segmentation
+# FL<sup>2</sup>Net: Four-dimensional Label-Free Live cell image segmentation Network

 This is the code for [Four-dimensional label-free live cell image segmentation for predicting live birth potential of embryos]().
 This project is carried out in cooperation with [Funahashi Lab. at Keio University](https://fun.bio.keio.ac.jp/) and Yamagata Lab. at Kindai University.